Nothing's in my cart

 You can move and rotate the sticky note just like what you do with a content window.
 To find out how, see Working with content windows.
 You can also grab the sticky note directly with your controller.

-- You can download sticky notes to your computer or cloud storage space.
+- You can download sticky notes to your computer.
 For details, see Downloading screenshots and other files created in meetings.